PoutineSyropErable/config_nvim/readme.md

 brew install hyprland-lsp
 ```

-I don't have a mac so here's another possible install commands list if there's failures:
+Here's another list, in case the previous one didn't work.
+If not, we'll have to merge and modify them

 ```
-# Install system packages
+# Install system packages, Core LSP and dependencies
 brew install clang-format rust-analyzer ruby npm node prettier \
 python@3.11 lua-language-server bash-language-server go jdtls